luvagu/next-code-snippets/README.md

 > Next.js / FaunaDB / Auth0 / Tailwind CSS

-A fun and easy to use Next.js web app that let's you store everyday code snippets in a categorized fashion.
+A fun and easy to use Next.js web app that lets you store everyday code snippets in a categorized fashion.

 ------